 Therapy of Ichthyosis Vulgaris

-There is no total cure for ichthyosis.
-Morbidity reduction and complication prevention are the goals of pharmacotherapy in this condition.
-The defective integumentary barrier in this condition allows allergens access beyond the epidermis to come into contact with the antigen-presenting cells.
-Hence, an important prophylactic approach would be to restore the barrier function of the skin using emollients and Moisturizers.
+There is no definitive treatment for ichthyosis.
+Reduction of morbidity and prevention of complications are the goals of pharmacotherapy in this condition.
+The defective integumentary barrier allows allergens access beyond the epidermis to come into contact with the antigen-presenting cells.
+Hence, an important prophylactic approach is to restore the barrier function of the skin using emollients and moisturizers.

 Moisturizers are very beneficial for patients suffering from ichthyosis vulgaris and atopic dermatitis.